Gravitational Effective Field Theory Islands, Low-Spin Dominance, and the Four-Graviton Amplitude: Properties of gravitational amplitudes

 \section{Properties of gravitational amplitudes}

 We now turn to the properties of the low-energy effective field theory, arising from taking the large-mass expansion of the one-loop four-graviton amplitudes calculated in \sect{AmplitudeConstructionSection}.
 Here we do not consider loop effects in general relativity itself (due to gravitons circulating in the loops) but focus on the properties of the leading-order higher-derivative operators in a weakly-coupled gravitational EFT generated by integrating out massive degrees of freedom.
 For the same reason IR divergences are not an issue for our analysis since the corrections of interest are manifestly IR finite.
-We also note that we do not need to deal with UV divergences, since gravity is one-loop UV finite~\cite{tHooft:1974toh}.
+We also note that we do not need to deal with UV divergences, since the one-loop four graviton amplitude with polarization tensors restricted to four dimensions considered here is UV finite~\cite{tHooft:1974toh}.

 To make the analysis more complete we also include the example of tree-level graviton scattering in string theory (see Appendix~\ref{StringAppendix}).
 As recently discussed in \cite{Chowdhury:2019kaq}, in this case the scattering amplitudes have a great degree of universality; e.g. to leading order considered here they do not depend on the details of the string compactification.